JosephEoff/josepheoff.github.io/_posts/2022-11-26-pfaff-k-5-motor.md

 I drilled out the screw hole in the hand crank boss and tapped it to accept an M8 screw.
 I couldn't figure out the size and thread  of the original.
 Later, while cleaning the bits out of the machine from the drilling, I found that there was enough room inside that I could have ignored the threading in the hole and just put a skinnier screw through it with a lock nut installed inside the machine.
 I'll keep that in mind the next time I have a machine that needs a motor - I don't like modifying the old machines.

 The belt for the electric motor won't go around the balance wheel.
-I had to take the balance wheel off, put the belt in the pulley, then put the balance wheel back on.
+I had to take the balance wheel off, put the belt on the pulley, then put the balance wheel back on.

 |Installing the belt|
 |-------------------|